polyglot-compiler/JLang/docs/developer-guide.md

 this library exists, and that it contains the methods defined in `runtime/native/jvm.cpp`.

-By default, the `jdk-lite` directory is used to build a minimal "bare-bones" JDK.
+The `jdk-lite` directory can be used to build a minimal "bare-bones" JDK.
 The Java sources in `jdk-lite` are compiled down to LLVM IR, then linked together into a shared library arbitrarily called `libjdk`.
-If you want to use the full OpenJDK, you can instead run `JDK=jdk make` at the top level, which will switch to using the `jdk` directory.
+This can be built with the command `JDK=jdk-lite make`.

+By default, the full OpenJDK is compiled instead.
 The makefile in the `jdk` directory will unzip OpenJDK 7 source files, apply a small number of temporary patches that help work around unimplemented features in JLang, and then compile everything into `libjdk` as before.
 Here it will also put your local JDK 7 installation on the dynamically loaded search path of `libjdk`, so that JDK code has access to the native code that is part of OpenJDK 7. *Note:* This linking doesn't work on all systems and the final binary compilation of executables must also link the OpenJDK 7 native code libraries.

+*Note: Not every single source file in the JDK is compiled, only those required to initialize the `java.lang.System` class and run a HelloWorld like Java program.
+This comprises approximately 1500 source files, which suffices for all of our unit tests and provided example programs.
+It is ongoing work to compile the remainder of the JDK source and add that functionality to the `libjdk` build.*

 The makefile in `tests/isolated` will compile each unit test and create an executable by linking with `libjvm` from the runtime and `libjdk` from the